gregpalmr/alluxio-ranger-sandbox/README.md

 # alluxio-ranger-sandbox

-Run Alluxio Enterprise Edition with Apache Ranger for Authorizations
+Run Alluxio Enterprise Edition with Apache Ranger for Authorizations using Docker containers

 ## Usage: